baseboxorg/jeffskinnerbox.github.io/content/drafts/installing-linux-on-chromebook.md

 # Quick Chromebook Introduction
 You can find thousands of apps for the Chromebook on the web to do things like create documents, edit photos, and listen to music in the browser.
-Google has provided a recommendation list at the sites "[Find apps for your Chromebook][26]",
+Google has provided a recommendation list at the sites like "[Find apps for your Chromebook][26]",
 "[10 Top Tweaks and Tips for Chromebook][27]", "[Chromebook tips and tricks: Getting the most out of your Chrome OS machine][29]",